DiamondLightSource/tickit/docs/user/tutorials/create-a-device.rst

 ----------------

 In order to use the device we must first create a simulation configuration yaml file.
 This file will be used to set up our simulation and will consist of: a `Source`, named source, which will produce a constant input signal; our amplifier;
-and a `Sink`, named sink, which will recieve the amplified signal.
+and a `Sink`, named sink, which will receive the amplified signal.

 .. code-block:: yaml